czarandy/czarandy.github.io/_stories/2012-1-case-of-the-lost-letter.md

 "Hello.
 Is this Beth Goder?"
 A familiar voice.
 It was Detective Adamek.
 "I hope this isn't a bad time."

 "No, I was just catching up on my sleep."
-Beth heard an odd sound&mdash;a suppressed laugh perhaps?
+Beth heard an odd sound—a suppressed laugh perhaps?
 "How can I help you?"

 "Well, I was going over yesterday's notes on the Stewart murder, and I just had a few more questions to ask you.
 If you don't mind, I could stop by your house this afternoon?"